Covid-19 coronavirus: Jacinda Ardern and Ashley Bloomfield to provide Covid-19 update

-There are three new cases of Covid-19 in New Zealand and two new deaths, Director-General of Health Ashley Bloomfield revealed this afternoon.
+There are two new deaths in New Zealand from Covid-19, taking our total toll to 16, Director-General of Health Ashley Bloomfield revealed this afternoon.

+There have been just three new cases in New Zealand, the smallest number so far.

-One of the deaths was of a woman in her 60s in Dunedin.
-The Herald reported today a 62-year-old Invercargill woman with Covid-19 who has been fighting for her life in Dunedin Hospital for two weeks has died overnight.
+One of the deaths was of a 62-year-old Invercargill woman who has been fighting for her life in Dunedin Hospital since April 7 and died overnight.

 She is the second person from Invercargill to die of Covid-19.

-Bloomfield apologised to the woman's family after confusion over her status in hospital
+Bloomfield apologised to the woman's family after confusion over her status in hospital.

+Prime Minister Jacinda Ardern said they would work on classifications to avoid a repeat.

+On Tuesday, Bloomfield said at his daily press conference none of the patients in hospital were critical; yesterday he said they were stable.

+The woman's daughter Nicole has said she was initially elated when she heard the briefing and thought her mother's condition must have changed since they had spoken to doctors that morning.

-The second new death was a man in his 70s from Christchurch's Rosewood rest home, where eight others have died.
+The second new death announced today was a man in his 70s from Christchurch's Rosewood rest home who died on site, where eight others have died.

+Ardern said it was "devastating" to see the impact of Covid-19 on vulnerable communities, such as Rosewood.

-The new deaths take New Zealand's total toll to 16.
-The number of people who had recovered was 1065.
+The total number of Covid-19 cases is 1454 and the number of people who had recovered is 1065.

+Bloomfield said the Ministry was looking into providing regional specific ethnic breakdowns of Covid-19 figures.

-Bloomfield said there are eight people in hospital, with one person in ICU in Middlemore Hospital.
+There are eight people in hospital, with one person in ICU in Middlemore Hospital.

 There were 6480 tests processed yesterday - there have been more than 101,200 tests so far.

+Ardern said her message remained, "if you can work from home, you should be working for home".

+She said she had heard the numbers returning to school were "relatively small".

-Bloomfield confirmed GPs will be open in level 3.
+Bloomfield confirmed GPs will be open in level 3 and some elective surgeries will be available.

-He said dentists will be able to to preform urgent surgeries under level 3.
+He said dentists will be able to perform urgent surgeries under level 3.

 Bloomfield said new guidance around people being allowed to visit family members in hospital will be made available soon.